Contrastive pretraining for semantic segmentation is robust to noisy positive pairs: Experiments

 \subsection{Implementation details}

 Our goal is to single out the potential negative influence of noisy positive pairs.
-Therefore, we limit the model's capacity, using a simple ResNet18 as our encoder architecture with an FCN\cite{shelhamer_fully_2017} segmentation head.
+Therefore, we purposefully limit the model's capacity, using a simple ResNet18 as our encoder architecture with an FCN~\cite{shelhamer_fully_2017} segmentation head.
+For dense losses, we extract the $d{\times}d$ feature map $f(I)$ right before the global average pooling operation.
+In our experiments, $d$ is 8 for VTS and 16 for xBD.

 For xBD, we only provide the post-disaster image to the segmentation head.
 This forces the network to rely on its learnt features, instead of exploiting differences between pre- and post-disaster image.
 These choices naturally lead to worse performance.
 However, we are only interested in detecting \textit{relative} performance changes caused by noisy pairs, not in achieving the best absolute performance.
 During finetuning, we use class weights equal to the inverse class frequency.
 All numbers reported are based on single runs.
 Preliminary experiments indicate that the test performance among different conditions of randomness usually spans less than 1\%.
 Hyperparameters were largely taken from \cite{ayush_geography-aware_2021} for xBD and MoCo, and from \cite{zhao_contrastive_2021} for dense losses.
-Learning rates were determined via coarse grid search.
+The learning rates were determined via a coarse grid search.